cartoon-raccoon/hackyeaster2021/level5/Digizzled/README.md

 c5ab05ca73f205ca
 ```

-The creator of this puzzle was clever in that by giving me python bytecode assembly (text), I could not rely on a decompiler to recreate the original python code.
+The creator of this puzzle was clever in that by giving out python bytecode assembly (text), I could not rely on a decompiler to recreate the original python code, which normally requires binary Python bytecode.
 Thus began the task of manually decompiling the bytecode assembly.

 ## The Main Program